 As cases of these Facebook functions being abused have emerged, Facebook has taken measures to provide some protection.
 Users can choose to ‘approve’ any posts made by someone else on their own wall before they are published, they can block people from their accounts and they can report a person who is being abusive which may result in their account being suspended.
 Facebook has a policy that accounts must be created in your own name, however, this is a policy almost impossible to implement.

 In fact, for many people, their use of Facebook and the connectivity it provides them enriches their lives and provides a social outlet regardless of where they are.
 However, not all people are good and when dark minds have platforms such as this available to them they will take advantage and it is surprising the lengths they will go to do so.

 Facebook is not the only social media platform to see its services abused.
 Twitter has seen many cases of outright abuse where individuals use those 140 characters along with the trusted hashtag to slander others.
 We have all read and seen the celebrity cases of this happening and it is not just celebrities, it is ordinary people who find themselves at the other end of an onslaught that they are almost powerless to stop.

-This is the criminal side of modern social media and why the frantic stampede of modern technology towards being connected to everybody everywhere is not always a good thing.
+This is the criminal side of modern social media and why the frantic stampede of modern technology toward being connected to everybody everywhere is not always a good thing.
 Whenever there is progress there are always individuals in this world who will find a use that was not intended and find ways around safety measures that are put in place.
-Unfortunately, as history has shown us they will find methods to hurt other people or to get their own message out no matter how haunting it is and clearly the use of social media, we are discovering, is no different.
+Unfortunately, as history has shown us they will find methods to hurt other people or to get their own message out no matter how haunting it is, and clearly the use of social media, we are discovering, is no different.